mfbmina/mfbmina/README.md

 I'm Mina or Matheus, you can call me both!

 I’m a software engineer who met Go after years of working with Ruby and fell in love with the language.
-Here you can find technologies and subjects that I’m studying, working on, or interest in.
+Here you can find technologies and subjects that I’m studying, working on, or interested in.

 Some information about me: